TiffanyMojo30/TiffanyMojo30/README.md

 ---

 ## 💡 What I'm About
-I’m passionate about using data to solve meaningful problems — especially those aligned with the Sustainable Development Goals (SDGs).
-Through research, internships, and presenting my work, I aim to contribute to education, health, and equity outcomes in East Africa and beyond.
+I’m passionate about using data science to drive real-world impact across the Sustainable Development Goals — particularly in climate action (SDG 13), clean energy (SDG 7), health (SDG 3), and education (SDG 4).
+My goal is to contribute to solutions that address both regional challenges in East Africa and global sustainability priorities.
+Through research, internships, and presenting data-driven projects, I’m building a portfolio that bridges social impact and innovation, preparing me to collaborate on both African development initiatives and European-led research or academic programs.
 My GitHub showcases my most important work — not everything I practice, just what helps me grow and serve.

 ---